Scabiosa Deer Resistant?

 Apart from its physical attributes, Scabiosa is also endowed with scents and tastes that repel deer.
 Let’s uncover the intriguing scents and tastes that make Scabiosa a less attractive option for these garden-invading creatures.

-Read More Are Magnolia Trees Deer Resistant?
+Read More Is Crocosmia Deer Resistant?

 Pungent Odor